B2-Kumar/Notes/nodejs.md

 > NPM stands for Node Package Manager, responsible for managing all the packages and modules for Node.js.

 why nodejs?
 very fast, a javascript library so easy to understand for a web developers, can handle asynchronous functions efficiently, have vast amount of library and frameworks which makes the development easier. event driven programming approach.
+Rich ecosystem. javascript everywhere.

 demerits?
 Since Node.js is single-threaded, CPU intensive tasks are not its strong suit.